Close Menu

 Image: Blitsy

-If you have spare mason jars at home, turning them into cute monsters can be a fun activity for kids.
+If you have spare mason jars at home, turning them into cute monsters can be fun for kids.
 Help kids wrap a mason jar with a gauge to make it look like a Mummy.
 You can also paint the jars and have eyes and mouth cutouts pasted on them.
 See more at Mason Jar Crafts Love.

 Image: Mason Jar Crafts Love